benderit/pdns-install/README.md

 Adding the Source Repositories
 Once the basics have been installed we can set up the PowerDNS Repositories.

-If you only wish to install the PDNS Authoritative server you can just use one repo, but I recommend adding all of them just in case.

 ```bash
 # PowerDNS Authoritative Repository
 repo_pdnsAuth="deb [arch=amd64] http://repo.powerdns.com/${osLabel} ${systemReleaseVersion}-auth-48 main"